 I went down to our local independent stationary story and had a great time picking stuff out!
 Here are a few of the items I included:

 - A pencil case filled with different colored pencils and pens

 - Different sizes of notebooks

 - To-Do list book

 - Receipt book that uses carbon paper

-With this writing book the kids can turn into detectives, landlords, bankers, shoppers, waiters, novelists, mathematicians, professors…. anything they want.
+With this writing box the kids can turn into detectives, landlords, bankers, shoppers, waiters, novelists, mathematicians, professors.... anything they want.

 The variety of items you can add is endless.
 Take a walk around your local stationary store to see what inspires you.

-I also like that Kiddo can keep his papers and drawings in the box instead of letting them float aimlessly all over the apartment.
-I have several other kinds of “surprise writing materials” which will magically appear at various times in the box such as rubber stamps, blank books, etc.
+I also like the that kids can keep their papers and drawings in the box instead of letting them float aimlessly all over the apartment.